ChristineLong/document/production/README.md

 2. Generate recommendation on approval / suggestions on default or credit rating;

-3. Collect feedback from user and use active learning to improve current model (real time vs. batch?)
+3. Collect feedback from user to improve current model

+Why not active learning: active learning pick out the most import _unlabelled_ sample for user to label and hence gets better and better.
+But in our case, the wrongly labelled sample might just be an exception.